 It is also possible to indicate a future date if the establishment is not yet open to the public.

 Choosing the business objective of your site allows you to highlight a "call to action" button.
-This button directly suggests that your customers performs a specific action chosen.
+This button directly suggests that your customers performs a chosen specific action.
 For example: book online, contact you by phone, consult your events.

 Contact information is all the contact information that your customers can use to get in touch with your establishment directly:

-- Primary phone: the direct phone number of your establishment
+- Main phone: the direct phone number of your establishment

 - Mobile phone